sharu725/warmhut/_posts/2017-01-22-reading-and-self-education.md

 Rather, it is used to refer to the act where people seek to broaden their perspective by opening themselves to a myriad of experiences.
 High levels of self-discipline are necessary for one to successfully self-educate.

 Years of schooling has made many of us <a href = 'https://www.scotthyoung.com/blog/2007/09/05/dont-confuse-a-degree-with-learning/' class = 'link-follow' target = '_blank'>confuse a college degree for learning</a>.
 The truth is that such an outlook on learning is far from the truth.
-Anyone whose thinking is limited to such a narrow perspective results in 'a round man in a square hole'.
+Anyone whose thinking is limited to such a narrow perspective inevitably becomes 'a round man in a square hole'.

 Compared to schooling, self-education tests one's will to strive.
 As I ponder on the subject, my head keeps rewinding part of Trump's inaugural address, 'we understand that a nation is only living as long as it is striving'.
 If you think of